 - Healthier Lawn: Allows grass and plants to get the sunlight and air they need.

 Clearing winter debris isn’t just about tidiness; it’s a proactive step that benefits your lawn’s health, simplifies your maintenance routine, and makes your home more appealing.
-It’s a foundational task for a beautiful outdoor space.

 Timing Your Lawn Debris Removal Efforts

-When To Begin Your Spring Clean Up
+When to Begin Your Spring Clean-Up

-Generally, you want to wait until the worst of the winter weather has passed.
-Think late winter or early spring.
+Generally, you want to wait until the worst of the winter weather has passed — think late winter or early spring.
 The ground shouldn’t be frozen solid anymore, and you shouldn’t be expecting any more heavy snowfalls.
 A good rule of thumb is to start when you see the first signs of new growth, even if it’s just a little bit of green peeking through.

 - Late February to early April is a common window, depending on your local climate.